New Zealand Earthquake

 The epicentre of the earthquake was near the northern-most part of the Christchurch diocese and the southern-most part of the Wellington Archdiocese, and communities on both the South and North islands of New Zealand were impacted.

 Kaikōura was one of the worst affected areas and was cut off following the earthquake, access is still limited in places.
-In December, Cardinal John Dew, who was in Rome during the earthquake, visited Kaikōura with a message of support from the Pope.
+In December 2017, Cardinal John Dew, who was in Rome during the earthquake, visited Kaikōura with a message of support from Pope Francis.

-A number of buildings in the Wellington region were seriously damaged by the quakes, and some have been demolished.
-There are still cordons in place while earthquake strengthening is done.
+A number of buildings in the Wellington region were seriously damaged by the quakes, and some have since been demolished.
+There is still ongoing repair and strengthening work being done around the city.